-Because a townhouse (also known as a townhome) shares a wall with another residence, it’s easy to confuse this type of property with a condo.
-In some cases, townhouses can look very similar to condos.
+Townhouses (also known as townhomes) share a wall with another residence, making it easy to confuse this type of property with a condo.
 While townhouses are usually attached side to side and many condos are stacked, you will on occasion come across a condo complex that attaches the properties vertically.

-The reason townhouses are never stacked on top of each other is because when you buy a townhouse, you also buy the land that it sits on.
+Townhouses are never stacked on top of each other because when you buy a townhouse, you also buy the land that it sits on.
 This level of ownership is the main differentiator between a condo and townhouse.
 With a townhouse, you’ll likely also need to pay HOA fees to cover maintenance costs and insurance for the common area of your community, but you’ll be responsible for maintaining the exterior of your home.

 Townhouses tend to cost less than single-family homes, but are more low-maintenance due to their smaller lot size (similar to a condo).
 You may find that a townhouse helps you save money, and you get the perks of being a landowner.

 The main difference between condos and townhouses is the land ownership.
 Townhome owners own the land and their home, whereas condo owners only own the condo and not the land the condo was built on.
 Because of this, condos are often more affordable than townhouses.
 Sometimes townhouse is used to describe an architectural style of home in a large urban city that is narrow and thin and these homes won’t necessarily belong to an HOA.